National Art Museum of Ukraine: Collections

-The age of the 19th century art, when St. Petersburg Academy of Arts was the trendsetter, opens with works of the famous Ukrainian portraitists, who connected their lives with the capital city of the Russian Empire – Dmytro Levytskiy and Volodymyr Borovykovskiy.
+The age of the 19th century art, when St. Petersburg Academy of Arts was the trendsetter, opens with works of the famous Ukrainian portraitists, who connected their lives with the capital city of the Russian Empire — Dmytro Levytsky and Vladimir Borovikovsky.
 Taras Shevchenko, the painter, occupies a special position in the history of Ukrainian art.
 Small collection of paintings and graphic works by Shevchenko gives a vision of his outstanding talent and shows new democratic tendencies in Ukrainian figurative art, continued by the artists of the next generation.
 Monographic collection of Mykola Pymonenko's works presents the following development of Ukrainian painting traditions which consisted in the increase of the genre subjects and transformation of painting manner from realism to impressionism.
-Odessa painting school led by Kiriak Kostandi is presented in the exhibition.
+Odessa painting school led by Kyriak Kostandi is presented in the exhibition.
 The impression of the development of Ukrainian art is widened with the classical portraits (works by H. Vasko, A. Mokrytskiy, O. Rokachevskiy) and landscape paintings (works by V. Shternberg, V. Orlovkiy, S. Svitoslavskiy, S. Vasylkivskiy).
 Monographic collection of Oleksandr Murashko, bald art reformer who worked in the beginning of the 20th century, is the most interesting.

-Vivid and original heritage of Ukrainian avant-garde represented in the museum is shown by the works of the world-wide famous sculptor Oleksandr Arkhypenko, painters Oleksandra Ekster, Oleksa Hryshchenko, Oleksandr Bohomazov, and Viktor Palmov.
-Unique trend in Ukrainian art of 1910s–1930s (called after its leading artist, Mykhailo Boichuk) "boichukism" is introduced in one of the exhibition halls.
+Vivid and original heritage of Ukrainian avant-garde represented in the museum is shown by the works of the world-wide famous sculptor Alexander Archipenko, painters Aleksandra Ekster, Alexis Gritchenko, Alexander Bogomazov, and Victor Palmov.
+A unique trend in Ukrainian art of 1910s–1930s (called after its leading artist, Mykhailo Boychuk) "Boychukism" is introduced in one of the exhibition halls.
 In soviet epoch boichukists were included into the list of repressed and prohibited painters and only nowadays their art has found a respective place in the museum exposition.
 The art of totalitarian age, in spite of the dramatic historical collisions, gave birth to a galaxy of creative individuals.
-The names of Fedir Krychevskiy, Anatol Petrytskiy, Tetiana Yablonska, Serhiy Hryhoriev, and Mykola Hlushchenko are inscribed in the golden book of Ukrainian art history.
+The names of Fedir Krychevsky, Anatol Petrytsky, Tetyana Yablonska, Serhiy Hryhoriev, and Mykola Hlushchenko are inscribed in the golden book of Ukrainian art history.
 Collection of graphics and sculpture of the 20th century evokes special attention and desire to explore it.

-The museum collection is in formation still, and the trends of contemporary of the end of the 20th – the beginning of the 21st century find their place here.
+The museum collection is in formation still, and the trends of contemporary of the end of the 20th — the beginning of the 21st century find their place here.